 - Coal Reject Royalty - Royalty is payable if the coal reject is used or disposed of for the purpose of producing energy.
 Coal reject is defined as a by-product of the mining or processing of coal that has energy value of less than 16 gigajoules per dry tonne or contains more than 35% ash by dry weight.
 The rate of royalty on coal in coal reject is no more than half the rate applicable to coal.

 Royalties are payable at the rate of 10% of the 'well-head value' of the petroleum.
 The well head is the point where the petroleum reaches the surface and the 'well-head value' is the revenue less certain expenses incurred downstream of the well head.

 Mineral (non-coal) royalties

-Two separate types of mineral (non-coal) royalty exist:
+There are two types of mineral (non-coal) royalty:

 - Quantum royalty - Quantum royalty is levied at a flat rate per unit of quantity.
 The rate of royalty is dependent on the mineral being extracted and is generally utilised for low value to volume minerals such as gypsum limestone, and clays.